 - Disconnect the Hydraulic system from the portable thermal oil heater.

-TDI is one of the most dangerous cargo carried on chemical tanker.
-Any exposure to TDI can have immidiate or long term health complications.
+TDI is one of the most dangerous cargoes carried on the chemical tankers.
+Any exposure to TDI can have immediate or long term health complications.
 Apart from health complications, if TDI is not handled in the way it warrants, serious accidents can result.
 However if handled correctly and as per guidelines, TDI is just like any other chemical carried on chemical tankers.

 About Capt Rajeev Jassal